Twinkie the Kid

 Twinkie the Kid is the mascot for Twinkies, Hostess's golden cream-filled snack cakes.
 He is a registered trademark of Hostess Brands.
 He made his debut in 1971.
-He has appeared on product packaging, in commercials and as related collectible merchandise, except for a brief period between 1988 and 1990.
+He has appeared on product packaging, in commercials and as related collectible merchandise, except for a brief period between 1988 and 1990 when he was temporarily removed.

 Description

 Twinkie the Kid is an anthropomorphized Twinkie appearing as a wrangler.
 He wears boots, gloves, a kerchief with hearts, and a ten-gallon hat with the words "Twinkie the Kid" on the band.
-He was created by Denny Lesser, a route delivery driver for Hostess in the San Fernando Valley, CA. He designed the mascot and his wife made the costume that he used for a traveling promotional campaign.
+He was created by Denny Lesser, a route delivery driver for Hostess in the San Fernando Valley.
+He designed the mascot and his wife made the costume that he used for a traveling promotional campaign.

 Animated commercial appearances

 The character appeared in animated TV advertisements for Twinkies in the 1970s, voiced by Allen Swift.